grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

 Application for a Project
 -------------------------
-An **application** for a project must be issued by a user and approved by the Service before any resources are granted.
+An **application** for a project must be issued by a user and *approved* by the service before any resources are granted.
 Its attributes are:

 ``serial``